Henry Pelham-Clinton, Earl of Lincoln

+His father the duke, as Lord Lieutenant of Nottinghamshire, appointed him Lieutenant-Colonel of the Nottinghamshire Militia when it was reformed in 1775.

 Pelham-Clinton died before his father at the age of 28, followed soon afterwards by his only son.
 The dukedom therefore was to pass to his younger brother Thomas on the eventual death of his father in 1794.